 PADOC stands for Plate-forme d’Acquisition de Données d’Observation de Cétacés (that’s for French people).
 Données is for data, you can easily translate the rest!

 PADOC is an Android application.
 While at sea studying cetacean behavior, it allows to record different data types such as group structure, cetacean movements and positions (speed, course), and surface events (jumps, blows, social behavior, etc.).
 Time and position are automatically recorded with any entered data, and a CSV file is generated so that the data can be easily processed later.

-PADOC is available on Play Store.
+PADOC is available for free on Play Store.

 PADOC runs on virtually any decent Android device (tablet or smartphone).